 A new wave of power pop has struck the Sunset Strip and Billy Tibbals is right at the heart of the action especially coming off his debut single "Onwards and Upwards" last December.
-Ahead of his show tonight in Buffalo, we caught up with Tibbals to discuss what it's been like since moving from London to Los Angeles, working with fellow Angeleno Reza Martin of the Uni Boys on the debut 7", and getting in touch with The Black Crowes' Chris Robinson for his forthcoming EP Stay Teenage.
+Ahead of his show tonight in Buffalo, we caught up with Tibbals to discuss what it's been like since moving from London to Los Angeles, working with fellow Angeleno Reza Matin of the Uni Boys on the debut 7", and getting in touch with The Black Crowes' Chris Robinson for his forthcoming EP Stay Teenage.

 Before 2022 ended, Curation Records offered one more power pop nugget from rising rocker Billy Tibbals.
-His melodious debut single, "Onwards and Upwards" was written and recorded at home in his parents' garage at the height of lockdown times alongside Uni Boys' guitarist-singer Reza Martin, who also drums in Tibbals' band.
+His melodious debut single, "Onwards and Upwards" was written and recorded at home in his parents' garage at the height of lockdown times alongside Uni Boys' guitarist-singer Reza Matin, who also drums in Tibbals' band.
 Back in 2014, Tibbals moved from London to Los Angeles and quickly found a love for much of Hollywood's eccentricities and its history of primal rock 'n' roll and skinny tie power pop.
 Leaning into a love of Sparks, The Quick, 20/20, and The Lemon Twigs, Tibbals tears into the mod revival and power pop playbook while still sounding fresh as ever with his punchy and reflective sensibilities and indelible hooks.
 Across his forthcoming six-track EP Stay Teenage, Tibbals throws in a sugar-rush of strings and piano, swaggering guitar licks, and fantastical lyrics — proving why he's at the forefront of Hollywood's rock 'n' roll scene.

 Tibbals and his band hit the road last month with Detroit rocker Mac Saturn and we were lucky to catch up with him to discuss the tour, what it's been like since moving from London to Los Angeles, and working with The Black Crowes' Chris Robinson on his forthcoming EP.